Mariia Starytska: Death

 Starytska invited the family of musicologist Mykola Grinchenko to move into her family's apartment in 1930 in an attempt to prevent it from being seized amid political repression after her sister Lyudmyla and brother-in-law were arrested in connection with the alleged "Union for the Liberation of Ukraine" case.
 She lived in apartment No. 18 on the top floor of the building at the intersection of Oles Honchar Street and Yaroslaviv Val in Kyiv at the time, and she worked at the Mykola Lysenko Music and Drama Institute.
 Her health was probably impacted by the stress of these events, and she died on 20 December 1930.
 On the central alley of Baikove Cemetery, across from her parents and close to Lysenko and Steshenko, she was buried.

 Legacy

-Saksaganskoho, 97 Mykhailo Starytskyi Memorial Museum opened its doors in 2002.
+The Mykhailo Starytskyi Memorial Museum (Saksahanskoho St. 97, Kyiv) opened its doors in 2002.